-Artemis founder and expert medical herbalist Sandra Clair has long believed that Central Otago thyme is more powerful than the European variety, based on two decades of observations and experience with both plants.
+An Artemis expert in medical herbalist has longed believed that Central Otago thyme is more powerful than the European variety, based on two decades of observations and experience with both plants.

-“When I started worked with Central Otago thyme it was apparent that this is an extremely powerful plant,” says Clair.
+“When I started worked with Central Otago thyme it was apparent that this is an extremely powerful plant,” says the expert.
 “It’s wonderful to finally have scientific validation to support that knowledge.”

 The research project is continuing with further tests designed to measure effectiveness against antibiotic resistant bacteria such as MRSA, and against Heliocobacter pylori a bacteria which can inhabit the gut and cause ulcers.